There are misconceptions about what it means to be a Catholic, pro-life woman. They are devastatingly false, and I aim to clear them up.

 Some choices are made in desperation and fear, not out of free will but out of coercion and a misguided attempt at saving women.

 We do not need saving.
 There is nothing wrong with us.
-This is why I am a feminist, whether the pro-choice camp agrees with me or not, and this is why I believe today’s March for Life is the true Women’s March.
+This is why I am proud to be a Catholic woman, whether the pro-choice camp agrees with me or not, and this is why I believe today’s March for Life is the true Women’s March.
 It is a testament to the acceptance of what makes a woman a woman.
 One of the most revered women in history said yes and became the mother of God.
 We are like Mary.
 We have the same biology, the same ability to embrace our feminine genius and all that entails.

 We have the right to say no to men and institutions who would deny the very fabric of our being.